cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

     It is your duty to plan for WAL segments retention in your PostgreSQL cluster and properly configure either `wal_keep_size` or `wal_keep_segments`, depending on the server version, based on the expected and observed workloads.
-    Until Cloud Native PostgreSQL supports replication slots, and if you don't have continuous backup in place, this is the only way at the moment that protects from the case of a standby falling out of sync and returning error messages like:
+    Until CloudNativePG supports replication slots, and if you don't have continuous backup in place, this is the only way at the moment that protects from the case of a standby falling out of sync and returning error messages like:
     `"could not receive data from WAL stream: ERROR: requested WAL segment ************************ has already been removed"`.